 Each column represents a day of the week

-Each cell represents a specific date
+Each cell represents a specific calendar date within the selected month

 Creating New Shifts